NabilaEln48/Public-Transit-Fleet-Management-System/README.md

 ---

 ## Final Presentation and Packaging
-All members collaborated on preparing the final project presentation slides and exporting the documentation in PDF/Word format for submission.
+All members collaborated on preparing the final project presentation slides and exporting the documentation in PDF/Power Point format for submission.